FedericoJoseLucia/try-google/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-If you are here you probably know DuckDuckGo and think it is the greatest search engine (If you don´t here is [why](https://spreadprivacy.com/why-use-duckduckgo-instead-of-google/)).
+If you are here you probably know DuckDuckGo and think it is the greatest search engine (If you dont here is [why](https://spreadprivacy.com/why-use-duckduckgo-instead-of-google/)).

 However sometimes, of course due to the lack of trackers and stuff, DuckDuckGo search engine fails to deliver the correct result.
-That´s what TryGoogle is for, it will add your DuckDuckGo search result page a "TryGoogle" link.
+That's what TryGoogle is for, it will add your DuckDuckGo search result page a "TryGoogle" link.
 Click on it and it will recreate your query using the google search engine.

 Also, in order for your google search to be a little more private, TryGoogle will add noopener, nofollow and noreferrer attributes to the query.
 This will prevent google from knowing where you came from.